 As well as a fluid approach to space plans and layouts, flexible offices usually afford the occupant a degree of flexibility when it comes to how many square feet they rent at any given time and how long the lease length is, allowing them to flex in line with their workforce numbers and wider industry demands.

 How to turn your office into a flexible workplace

-- Consult with MPL Interiors - office space designers UK - to create a new agile floor plan with flexible working in mind – this will involve re-planning desk positions, data points, and shared facilities.
+- Consult with MPL Interiors - installers of quality office refurbishments - to create a new agile floor plan with flexible working in mind – this will involve re-planning desk positions, data points, and shared facilities.

 - Think about retractable partitions that can either be used to create distinct areas or drawn back to create open-plan space.

 - Balance open plan with private meeting rooms – glass partition walls are a great way of dividing up the square feet without making the space look too claustrophobic.

 - Think about installing a locker room so people who hot desk or visit intermittently can still have a safe place to leave stationary and belongings.